 We recommend that you schedule a meeting with us before you establish a file with us or immediately thereafter.
 In that meeting, you can acquaint us with the nature of the IGA and animal under development and the intended use.
-We can then provide you with more specific information on the kinds of regulatory responsibilities you have, and the nature of the regulatory decisions we can make during the investigational phase of research, including the following:
+We can then provide you with more specific information on the kinds of responsibilities you have, and the nature of the regulatory decisions we can make during the investigational phase of research, including the following:

-A. Shipping and Labeling Investigational Animals and Their Products
+A. Shipping and Labeling Investigational Animals and Their Products investigational IGA in animals or their products use them only for research purposes.

-During the investigational phase of the development of an IGA in an animal lineage, the animals may need to be moved from the initial laboratory or barn to other sponsor facilities, or to other investigators.
-If the investigational IGA in animals or products derived from them are shipped to other investigators, it is important to ensure that those individuals/entities receiving the investigational IGA in animals or their products use them only for research purposes.
 All shipments must bear labeling that clearly identifies that edible products derived from investigational animals are not to be used for food without prior authorization from FDA (21 CFR 511.1(b)(1)-(5)).
 We recommend that you contact us to determine the appropriate labeling for the particular investigational animal or its products.
-USDA's general requirements for movement of both animals and animal products that do and do not contain IGAs are found at USDA APHIS | Imports and Exports.
+USDA's general requirements for movement of both animals and animal products that do and do not contain IGAs are found at USDA APHIS | Imports and USDA APHIS Exports.
 These USDA requirements do not distinguish between requirements for animals and animal products that contain IGAs and those that do not.